Lady-Synestia/Reel-Cover-Generator/README.md

 - `overlay.png`: Transparent purple overlay image with text and logo.

 - `cover.png`: Final cover image (`1080x1920`), save this to the drive and upload to Instagram.

+## Chloe's TODO list
+If you have any other suggestions let me know!

+- Creating packaged application using pyinstaller for easier distribution.
+- Auto text-wrapping for the subtitle.
+- Tkinter GUI for easier use.
+- Option to generate same cover with multiple title options.
+- Option to generate same cover with multiple background image options.
+- Possibility of download/upload of images directly from the google drive?